 Directorate General "Administration and Law"

-This Directorate General is under the direction of Dr. Regina Hock and manages the typical administrative tasks.
+This Directorate General manages the typical administrative tasks.
 Its staff, for example, deal with personnel and budget matters, manage buildings and organise work processes.
 Furthermore, they prepare statistics and are in charge of all fundamental legal issues.
 These include, for example, the supervision under the Act on Collective Management Organisations (CMO Act) and international cooperation with other IP organisations.
 The patent attorney training is also part of their duties.

-Short CVs of our senior management and the heads of the General Directorates are available here.
+Read more about our senior management and the heads of the General Directorates in the Short CVs.